pforret/blog.splashing/_topic/city/phnompenh.md

 ---
 # Phnom Penh

 Phnom Penh  is the capital and most populous city of Cambodia.
-It has been the national capital since the French protectorate of Cambodia, and has grown to become the nation's economic, industrial, and cultural centre.

-Phnom Penh was founded in 1434 to succeed Angkor Thom as the capital of the Khmer nation but was abandoned several times before being reestablished in 1865 by King Norodom.
+It has been the national capital since the French protectorate of Cambodia and has grown to become  the nation's primate city and its economic, industrial, and cultural centre.
+Phnom Penh succeeded Angkor Thom as the capital of the Khmer nation but was abandoned several times  before being reestablished in 1865 by King Norodom.
 The city formerly functioned as a processing center, with textiles, pharmaceuticals, machine  manufacturing, and rice milling.
-Its chief assets, however, were cultural.

 ## Unsplash photos